-Son of former State Police head gets 4-month suspension for deadly crash while on duty
+Son of former head of state police gets 'max' suspension for deadly crash while on duty

 BATON ROUGE- Kaleb Reeves, the son of former State Police Superintendent Kevin Reeves, received the max allowable suspension after an at-fault crash last October that resulted in two deaths.